kumar-shridhar/PyTorch-BayesianCNN/Image Recognition/README.md

 ---------------------------------------------------------------------------------------------------------

-### One convolutional layer with distributions over weights in each filter Vs frequentist layer filter weight
+### Filter weight distributions in a Bayesian Vs Frequentist approach

 ![Distribution over weights in a CNN's filter.](figures/BayesCNNwithdist.png)